CrazyMadHacker/DataControl/README.md

 # DataControl
 Take control over your online presence the free way.

 You know those perky little terms and conditions and privacy policies they bother you with everytime you want to download an app or sign up for an app or website no one reads?
-Well those are the start of what data is collected, how its used and
+Well those are the start of what data is collected, how its used and what they can do with it.

 Resources to help with Private Polices: https://www.tldrlegal.com/ - Software Licenses Explained in Plain English